Advertisement Close

 How do I not?
 It’s almost impossible not to.

 Being able to practice Arabic music makes me happy.
 Getting to understand and perform it has helped me figure out the different ways to approach composing Arabic music.
-Currently, I am in an Arabic band – Hamzet Wasel – with Farah Afra and Layan Srour.
+Currently, I am in an Arabic band, Hamzet Wasel, with Farah Afra and Layan Srour.
+I just finished an album under the name Shrinq Mountin, too.

 What advice would you give to Arab Americans aspiring to enter the music world?

-If you can’t climb the mountain take a step.
+If you can’t climb the mountain, take a step.
 Don’t get discouraged.

-About the Article and Author: Layan Srour, a Lebanese musician based in Detroit, Michigan, is passionate about blending her culture with her music in the United States.
-She is dedicated to celebrating and connecting diverse communities through her work.
+About the Article and Author: Layan Srour, a Lebanese musician based in Detroit, Michigan, is passionate about blending her culture through music, research, and education in the United States.
 40 Minutes With is a weekly feature where Layan interviews an Arab American musician, exploring their journey through music and culture in America.
+Connect with Layan on Instagram, Facebook, LinkedIn, or via email.